 Steve's oldest son Ben was Granny and Pap's first grandchild.
 Steve and his wife asked Pap and Granny what they'd like to be called and as you probably already figured out they said Pap and Granny.

 Even though Steve, Paul and I called Pap's father Papaw-Pap called him Pap.
 I'm guessing that's why he took the name himself when Ben came along.
-Of course by the time all the other grandkids came along-Pap's moniker was firmly in place.
+Of course by the time all the other grandkids came along Pap and Granny's monikers were firmly in place.

 As father's day draws near-I'm thankful I had a dandy Papaw Wade.
 I hear his voice in my head at times and see his twinkling eyes.
 And there's never ever a time that I smell sawdust that I don't think of him.

 Although Granny's father died before I was born, I had a pseudo Papaw on that side of the family-Uncle Woodrow.
 He was always at Granny Gazzie's house and he was always kind to us.

 I'm thankful Chatter and Chitter have had 2 grandfathers actively involved in their lives-a Pap and a Papaw-they are truly blessed.

 What names are used for grandfathers in your family?